pingcap/tidb/docs/design/2018-10-24-view-support.md

     ```
     1. Parse the create view statement and build a logical plan for select cause part.
 If any grammar error occurs, return errors to parser.
     2. Examine view definer's privileges.
 Definer should own both `CREATE_VIEW_PRIV` privilege and base table's `SELECT` privilege.
 We will resue `CREATE_PRIV` privilege when implement `CREATE VIEW` feature and will support `CREATE_VIEW_PRIV` check later.
-    3. Examine create view statement, If ViewFieldList cause part is empty, then we should generate view column names from SelectStmt cause.
+    3. Examine create view statement.
+If the ViewFieldList cause part is empty, then we should generate view column names from SelectStmt cause.
 Otherwise check len(ViewFieldList) == len(Columns from SelectStmt).
-And then we save column names to `TableInfo.Columns` .
+And then we save column names to `TableInfo.Columns`.
 2. DROP VIEW
   Implement `DROP VIEW` grammar, and delete the existing view tableinfo object.
-This function should reuse `DROP TABLE` code logical
+This function should reuse `DROP TABLE` code logic.
 3. SELECT FROM VIEW
     In function `func (b *PlanBuilder) buildDataSource(tn *ast.TableName) (LogicalPlan, error)`, if `tn *ast.TableName` is a view, then we build a select `LogicalPlan` from view's `SelectStmt` string.
-But this solution meet a problem,here is the example:
+But this solution meets a problem, and here is the example:
     ```mysql
        create table t(a int,b int);
        create view v like select * from t;